Aviation Maintenance Technology - Admission

 Steps for Enrolling into the AMT Program

-Fall 2013 AMT program classes are full.
-The next entry point will be Winter 2014.
+Winter 2014 AMT program classes are full.
+The next entry point will be Fall 2014.

 AMT admits a maximum of 20 students into the program twice a year: fall and winter terms only.
 Registration is first-come first-served.
 See the Academic Calendar for registration day/time details.

 Apply for admission to PCC.

 Step 3) Prerequisites

 The AMT program Reading, Writing, and Math prerequisites are:

 - Placement into WR 90 or higher

 - AMT department Math Competency